The Importance of Stretching for Fibromyalgia

-Before you attempt to get started with stretching here are a couple of rules that finally made the difference for me and turned stretching into something helpful instead of “exercise” or even “painful”.
+Before you attempt to get started with stretching for fibromyalgia, here are a few rules that finally made the difference for me and turned stretching for fibromyalgia into something helpful instead of “exercise” or even “painful”.

 1. Start Small.
 You don’t have to do the full movement the first time (or even the first 10 times).
 You may not be able to reach your toes (or complete a stretch) and that’s ok.
 Just do what you can to start and eventually you will find what works, and find you want to repeat the stretches regularly.

 2. Don’t stretch any further than is comfortable.
 You should feel a slight stretch but if you feel strain (or pain) you’ve gone too far.
 Back off or stop completely.
-Understanding what your body is saying to you is essential in proper stretching.
+Understanding what your body is saying to you is essential in proper stretching for fibromyalgia.
 Too often we are taught that a little pain is a good thing.
 It’s not.
 If it hurts, STOP.

 3. Hold the Stretch.
 Ideally you want to hold most stretches for 2 minutes, but early on you won’t be able to (you may never get to 2 minutes).
 Hold it as long as you can without feeling pain or strain